3D animation is the art of using motion to bring characters, vehicles, props, and more to life within TV shows, films, and games.

 As more and more digital characters and other objects are needed for film, games, and even VR, the need for talented animators will continue to grow.
 So if you're looking to get into the industry, now's the time!

-CG Spectrum online animation school is the place to get 1-on-1 mentorship from professional Animators!
+CG Spectrum is one of the best online animation schools to get 1-on-1 mentorship from professional Animators!
 With beginner and advanced courses, our mentors cater to all skill levels and teach the latest animation software and techniques used by top studios.
 You're guaranteed to learn invaluable industry lessons from your mentor that can't be found in a book.
 Enroll now and turn your passion into a career!